Akshithachinthakindi/Akshithachinthakindi/README.md

 ## About Me

-:woman_student: I am final year undergraduate from Lovely Professional University <br>
+:woman_student: I am a final year undergraduate from Lovely Professional University <br>
 :computer: I am passionate about web development and love exploring different areas of technology <br>
 🌏 To know more about me, visit my <a href="https://portfolio-git-main-akshithachinthakindi.vercel.app/">website</a> <br>